 Leah L. Zullig, PhD, MPH is a health services researcher and an implementation scientist.
-She is an Associate Professor in the Duke Department of Population Health Sciences and an investigator with the Center of Innovation to Accelerate Discovery and Practice Transformation (ADAPT) at the Durham Veterans Affairs Medical Center, and Adjunct Assistant Professor of Health Policy and Management at the University of North Carolina at Chapel Hill.
-Her research is supported by a VA HSR&D Career Development Award, focused on improving colorectal cancer survivors’ care quality through a self-management intervention bridging cancer surveillance and chronic disease management.
-Dr. Zullig’s overarching research interests address the reduction of healthcare disparities, improving cancer care delivery and quality, and promoting cancer survivorship and chronic disease management; and improving medication adherence.
+She is an Associate Professor in the Duke Department of Population Health Sciences and an investigator with the Center of Innovation to Accelerate Discovery and Practice Transformation (ADAPT) at the Durham Veterans Affairs Health Care System.
+Dr. Zullig’s overarching research interests address the reduction of healthcare disparities, improving cancer care delivery and quality; promoting cancer survivorship and chronic disease management; and improving medication adherence.
 Throughout these three area of foci Dr. Zullig uses an implementation science lens with the goal of providing equitable care for all by implementing evidence-based practices in a variety of health care environments.
-She has authored over 90 peer-reviewed publications.
+She has authored over 100 peer-reviewed publications.

 Dr. Zullig completed her BS in Health Promotion, her MPH in Public Health Administration, and her PhD in Health Policy.

-Areas of expertise: Implementation Science, Health Measurement, Health Policy, Health Behavior, and Health Services Research
+Areas of expertise: Implementation Science, Health Measurement, Health Policy, Health Behavior, Telehealth, and Health Services Research

 Education and Training